chrisfosterelli/invest-timer/README.md

 best time is going to be somewhere in the middle of the month most of the time, but I only wanted to consider the end of each month for practicality reasons.

-All of the simulations assume a 10 year estimation window, interest is compounded monthly.
+All of the simulations assume a 10 year estimation window.

 I played with a bunch of different configurations and the vast majority of the time the most optimal window is to invest every 2 - 5 months, depending on the